 Infants with organ damage, birth defects or developmental issues may need medical or surgical therapy and long-term therapies.

-In addition, these infants are more likely to grow up in homes that do not promote healthy emotional, social, and mental development.
+These infants are more likely to grow up in homes that do not promote healthy emotional, social, and mental development.
 They and their families will benefit from long-term support.

 IUDE; Intrauterine drug exposure; Maternal drug abuse; Maternal substance use; Maternal drug use; Narcotic exposure - infant; Substance use disorder - infant